madara3/egym1/README.md

-	debug - contains debug build of the demo + required debug dlls release - contains release build of the demo + required dlls res - contains resources used by the app
+	debug - contains debug build of the demo + required debug dlls release - contains release build of the demo + required dlls src - contains all source files , headers, ui src/res - contains resources used by the app

 	How to build: